jasaavedra/GeoLOD/README.md

 GeoLOD – Framework for transforming, linking and enrichment of geospatial data to LOD (Beta)
 ==============

-This framework was built looking to give tools to perform the publication, linking and enriching of geospatial data as Linked Open Data using the standard GeoSPARQL to represent their geometrical and spatial relation aspects.
+This framework was built looking to give tools to perform the publication, linking, enriching and visualization of geospatial data as Linked Open Data using the standard GeoSPARQL to represent their geometrical and spatial relation aspects.
 All the tools work as web form where you should give some parameters.
-Following a more detailed desription:
+Following a more detailed description:

 ------------------------------------------------------------